This article is part of a larger series on Payments.

 QR stands for quick response and refers to the black-and-white square graphic label that looks like a bunch of large pixels.
 You can scan QR codes with your mobile device to perform many tasks, including visiting a website, placing an order, and making a payment.
-QR code payments involve digital payments made via the scannable graphic.
+A QR code payment involves digital payments made via the scannable graphic.

-The setup for QR codes is minimal, and the potential payoff is great.
-If you are interested in offering this payment method, there is no downside—as long as it is compatible with your existing payment processing and point-of-sale (POS) software.
+The setup for QR code payments is minimal, and the potential payoff is great.
+If you are interested in offering it, there is no downside—as long as it is compatible with your existing payment processing and point-of-sale (POS) software and current checkout flow.

 How QR Code Payments Work

-If you’re not using tools that can handle QR codes, it’s still easy enough to get set up.
+Even if you’re not currently using tools that can handle QR codes, it’s easy enough to get set up.
 Using PayPal or Square is a quick and affordable way to start taking online and in-person payments via QR code.
-Or talk to your merchant service or POS to see if it has that capability.
+Or, you can ask your merchant service or POS to see if it has that capability.

 Popular QR Payment Processors

-PayPal is always a good processor to have because consumers trust it.
+PayPal is always a good processor to have because consumers trust the provider.
 It ranks on several of our lists, including the best free merchant accounts for small businesses.
-Its POS system, Zettle, accepts QR codes.
-It has a 1% per transaction rate until Dec.
-31, 2021; after which, the rate increases to its standard card-present rate.
+Its POS system, Zettle, is one of our best mobile credit card processors, and it accepts QR codes.
+Its transaction fee ranges from 1.9% + 10 cents per transaction for purchases $10.01 and above, to 2.4% + 5 cents per transaction for purchases $10.00 and below.
 Customers need to scan the code with their PayPal app.

 Benefits of QR Code Payments

 - No hardware needed: The QR code takes the customer to a website for payments, so you don’t need a card swiper or POS hardware.
-This can be an advantage for those just starting out or who have mobile or off-site salespeople.
+This can be an advantage for those just starting out or with mobile or offsite salespeople.